-How documents move within the enterprise, as team members contribute to the documents' creation, review, approval, publication, and retention/disposition.
+How documents move within the enterprise, as team members contribute to document creation, review, approval, publication, and retention/disposition.

 What document policies are applied to ensure that document-related actions are audited, documents are retained or disposed of appropriately, and how important content is protected.

-How documents have to be converted from one format to another as it moves through the various stages of its lifecycle.
+How documents have to be converted from one format to another as they move through the various stages of their lifecycle.

-How documents are handled as corporate records (plan of record), and how they need to be retained/disposed per legal requirements and corporate guidelines.
+How documents are handled as corporate records (plan of record) and how they need to be retained/disposed per legal requirements and corporate guidelines.

 SharePoint Server 2010 includes capabilities that support all of these aspects of document management.
 Applications within the Microsoft Office system also include features that support each stage in a document's lifecycle (e.g. review, approve, publish, etc.).

-Organizations should take time to thoroughly understand the requirements of the enterprise document management solution and carefully plan the system based on the capabilities of Microsoft SharePoint Server 2010 (Microsoft TechNet 2010).
+Organizations should take time to thoroughly understand the requirements of the enterprise document management solution and carefully plan the system based on the capabilities of Microsoft SharePoint Server 2010 (TechNet, 2010a).

 Governing Project Components Defining the Work Management

-In this section we will present the key elements of Enterprise Governance and provide an overview of the PPM lifecycle (we will expand on this further in Chapter 5) – we will describe the importance of both to the business.
+In this section we present the key elements of enterprise governance and provide an overview of the PPM lifecycle.
+(We will expand on this further in Chapter 5 and in Chapter 8[AU: correct chapter?].)
+We describe the importance of both to the business.

 Enterprise Governance

-Portfolio Governance and Lifecycle Management enable organizations to define processes that synchronize the efforts of distributed teams to consistently create the best possible products, capture greater market share, and increase customer satisfaction.
+Portfolio governance and lifecycle management enable organizations to define processes that synchronize the efforts of distributed teams to consistently create the best possible products, capture greater market share, and increase customer satisfaction.

-Figure 4.17 illustrates an example governance workflow that includes four key phases (Create, Select, Plan, and Manage).
-A phase represents a collection of Stages, grouped to identify a common set of activities in the project life cycle.
-A Stage represents one step within a project life cycle (e.g. Propose idea, Initial Review … Deliver Project).
+Figure 4.17 illustrates an example governance workflow that includes four key phases (create, select, plan, and manage).
+A phase represents a collection of stages, grouped to identify a common set of activities in the project lifecycle.
+A stage represents one step within a project lifecycle (e.g., propose idea, initial review . . . deliver project).

-Figure 4.17: Example Governance Workflow (Source: O’Cull 2009) [04-17-projectManagementLifecycle.vsd]
+Figure 4.17 Example Governance Workflow [04-17-projectManagementLifecycle.vsd]

+Source: O’Cull, 2009

-Phases and Stages are managed in Project Server 2010 through the use of Enterprise Project Templates (which will be described in the next section) that help guide projects through each stage through the use of workflows.
+Phases and stages are managed in Project Server 2010 through the use of enterprise project templates (ETPs; described in the next section) that help guide projects through each stage through the use of workflows.

 Project Portfolio Management Lifecycle

-According to Wikipedia, “Project Portfolio Management (PPM) is a term used by project managers and project management (PM) organizations, (or PMOs), to describe methods for analyzing and collectively managing a group of current or proposed projects based on numerous key characteristics” (Wikipedia 2012).
+According to Wikipedia, “Project portfolio management (PPM) is a term used by project managers and project management (PM) organizations, (or PMOs), to describe methods for analyzing and collectively managing a group of current or proposed projects based on numerous key characteristics.”

-The Microsoft Enterprise Project Management 2010 (EPM) solution enables organizations to manage the continuous flow of projects from concept (Demand) to completion (Closure).
+The Microsoft EPM 2010 solution enables organizations to manage the continuous flow of projects from concept (demand) to completion (closure).

 A number of the key elements of the PPM lifecycle include:

-Demand Management – provides a consolidated view of the total work and resource demand picture across the entire organization.
+Demand management.
+Provides a consolidated view of the total work and resource demand picture across the entire organization.

-Capacity Planning – proposes an initial assessment of resources (i.e., people, money and time) when determining organizational capability of resources (human, financial, material).
+Capacity planning.
+Proposes an initial assessment of resources (i.e., people, money, and time) when determining organizational capability of resources (human, financial, material).

-Project Prioritization – determines how each project will be prioritized and determine how each project will be prioritized to ultimately affect project selection.
+Project prioritization.
+Determines how each project will be prioritized to ultimately affect project selection.

-Project Selection – will define which projects will be selected as successful candidates for detailed planning and execution.
-Figure 4.19 illustrates an organization’s relationship from the Business Mission/Goals/Strategy(s) to the Project Selection.
-Business Drivers are specific to the EPM 2010 system and help align Projects to the priorities of the Business.
+Project selection.
+Defines which projects will be selected as successful candidates for detailed planning and execution.
+Figure 4.19[AU: figures must be cited in order presented in text.
+Change this to fig. 4.18 and revise later text and figure order?] illustrates an organization’s relationship from the business mission/goals/strategy(s) to project selection.
+Business drivers are specific to the EPM 2010 system and help align projects to the priorities of the business.

-Detailed project planning – where the scope of work is broken down into work packages, the network of activities is developed, the assignment of tasks are made to named resources, so that a work schedule can be prepared.
+Detailed project planning.
+The scope of work is broken down into work packages, the network of activities is developed, and tasks are assigned to named resources so that a work schedule can be prepared.

-Project Execution – is where the products (deliverables) of the project are performed.
+Project execution.
+The products (deliverables) of the project are performed.